-After Carbon Black went public, Mrs. T. and I had some discussions.
-So, I’m excited to announce that our family is investing as angels and will donate all gains to charities.
+After Carbon Black went public, Mrs. T. and I had some discussions (I co-led the first institutional round when it was called Bit9; details here and here).
+I’m excited to announce that our family will take all of those winnings and invest them in startups.
+We also will donate all gains to charities.

 Why do this?
 First, we want to back entrepreneurs.

-This is personal for me.
 I have a low-income and immigrant background (more here).
 I am fortunate to have stumbled into the Innovation Economy.
-Giving back feels like the right thing to do.
+Giving back is the right thing to do.

 Second, generating capital for our charities is massively motivating.
 We love Nomi Network, for example, and their work battling sex trafficking.